dpgonaws/sunbirdrc2-deployment-aws/README.md

 ### Description
 Sunbird RC 2.0 is an interoperable and unified registry infrastructure that needs to be established to enable "live," "reusable," and "trustworthy" registries as a "single source of truth" to address the three core issues mentioned.
-To learn more about Sunbird RC, please visit **[SunbirdRC](https://docs.sunbirdrc.dev/)**.
+To learn more about Sunbird RC, please visit **[SunbirdRC 2.0](https://docs.sunbirdrc.dev/)**.

 ### Packaging overview
 This packaging initiative offers a practical approach to increase the adoption, streamline deployment and management of Sunbird RC 2.0 building blocks on AWS by providing a reference architecture and one-click deployment automation scripts.
 It allows builders to manage AWS resource provisioning and application deployment in a programmatic and repeatable way.